Here are just five reasons why Australians choose to invest in property.

 Once you invest in your first property, purchasing further investment properties becomes more achievable.
-As the value of your property increases and you continue to pay off your loan, you create more equity which you can leverage to purchase another investment property.
-And another
+As the value of your property increase and you continue to pay off your loan, you create more equity which you can leverage to purchase another investment property.
+And another.

 Unlike buying a lottery ticket each week, building an investment property is a tried and tested approach to building wealth that you can rely on.
 For example, the last 25 years have seen the median value of Australian houses deliver an annual growth rate of 6.8%*, with an increase in value of over 400%.